-Section 16(a) of the Exchange Act requires certain officers of the Company and its Directors, and persons who beneficially own more than 10% of any registered class of the Company's equity securities, to file reports of ownership in such securities and changes in ownership with the SEC, the NASDAQ Stock Market, and the Company.
+Section 16(a) of the Exchange Act requires certain officers of the Company and its Directors, and persons who beneficially own more than 10% of any registered class of the Company's equity securities, to file reports of ownership in such securities and changes in ownership with the SEC, the NASDAQ Stock Market and the Company.

-Based solely upon the Company's review of the reports and representations provided to it by persons required to file reports under Section 16(a), the Company believes that during 1996, all of the Section 16(a) filing requirements applicable to the Company's reporting officers, Directors and greater than 10% beneficial owners were properly and timely satisfied except that Mr. Ubinger inadvertently reported one transaction late.
+Based solely upon the Company's review of the reports and representations provided to it by persons required to file reports under Section 16(a), the Company believes that during 1997, all of the Section 16(a) filing requirements applicable to the Company's reporting officers, Directors and greater than 10% beneficial owners were properly and timely satisfied.